-【Museum Link AP】Make the Spirit of Free Speech Spread Out: The Challenge and Practice of Nylon Cheng Memorial Museum
+【Museums Link Asia-Pacific】Make the Spirit of Free Speech Spread Out: The Challenge and Practice of Nylon Cheng Memorial Museum

 Nylon Cheng Memorial Museum is thought-provoking and further make visitors construct new cognition and identity through his self-immolation site.
 Besides, different from celebrities’ former residences and museums for dark tourism, the purpose of Nylon Cheng Memorial Museum is to preserve positive spirit of freedom rather than commemorate a particular person.
 Therefore, how to effectively participate in society is the main goal of the memorial museum.
 It is trying to make Nylon’s spirit spread out to the public.